Author: Tanya

 This shows up in two main ways.

 First, I am giving myself the permission to pursue things that are creatively fulfilling first and then figuring out how they can be monetized second.
 This is not really how you do things, as I well know from years in tech, but doing things like writing to an audience has always made me hate the things that I once loved.
-So I’ll do things for myself first, and figure out how to make it work for the business second.1
+So I’ll do things for myself first, and figure out how to make it work for the business second. ((Or decide that it’s not going to be a business or monetizable thing.
+That is also something that will probably happen.))

 Second, I am currently chronically ill.
 I need to feel like I can step away and recover now and then when I need it.
 This is a new practice, but one that I’m going to work on more actively because, well, I’m never going to see improvement if I work myself like I once did.